 - BSc Sociology with Quantitative Research Methods with Study Abroad (L304)

 Quantitative Research Methods at Bristol

 Bristol's Quantitative Research Methods (QRM) degrees, also known as 'Q-Step', are social science degrees with enhanced quantitative training.
-These courses are designed to advance your understanding of quantitative research methodologies which will help your studies and offer important transferable skills that are looked for by employers.
+These courses are designed to advance your understanding of data analysis and quantitative research methodologies which will help your studies and offer important transferable skills that are looked for by employers.